While the V10 and V11 are outstanding products, Dyson has hidden gems lower in the totem pole.

-If you have pets, the V8 would be a better choice since it has the mini turbo brush that is more proficient at tackling pet hair on fabric upholstery.
+The V8 will be a better choice for pets since it has a mini turbo brush that is more proficient at tackling pet hair on fabric upholstery.

 Are the Dyson V7 and V8 attachments interchangeable?

 Yes, the tools of the V7 fit with the V8 and the other way around.
-In case you can’t find a specific device from the V7 selection, then a V8 tool will be compatible with it.
+If you can’t find a specific device from the V7 selection, then a V8 tool will be compatible with it.

 Most tools in the Dyson cord-free product line are interchangeable except for the V6 and the Outsize.

 Run time comparison of Dyson V7 vs. V8